Asciimation/Orwell6502Computer/README.md

 # Orwell 6502 Computer

 This is the source code used in my Orwell 6502 computer project.
-This is a home made 6502 computer made to my own design running a fairly generic flavoue of 1980s BASIC.
+This is a home made 6502 computer made to my own design running a fairly generic flavour of 1980s BASIC.

 The original project is described here: [Orwell Computer](https://web.archive.org/web/20190803190500/http://www.asciimation.co.nz/bb/category/6502-computer)